-A copy of a Mersey Tram (MT) Tender Return (fax dated 24th October 2006) was made available for analysis.
-This constituted a hard copy summary of a tender for Mersey Tram - Line 1 together with soft copy supporting information generally comprising general arrangement drawings, geotechnical information and tram vehicle specification.
+A copy of a Mersey Tram cost data was made available for analysis.
+This constituted a hard copy summary for Mersey Tram - Line 1 together with soft copy supporting information generally comprising general arrangement drawings, geotechnical information and tram vehicle specification.